World House of Rondine

 What is the World House?

-The project that gave rise and inspiration to Rondine is the World House: since 1998, it has hosted young people who come from countries where, whether currently or recently, conflict has degenerated into violent forms.
-They accept to live with their own “enemy”, in order to learn how to face their conflict and turn it into an opportunity for change.
+The program that gave rise and inspiration to Rondine is the World House: since 1998, it has hosted young people who come from countries where, whether currently or recently, conflict has degenerated into violent forms.

 World House: the main focuses